aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 # Attribution

 This CONTRIBUTING document was compiled with the help of [nayafia/contributing-template](https://github.com/nayafia/contributing-template/blob/master/CONTRIBUTING-template.md).
-Thank you for **giving us** a place to start!